Right to Work Check: Employer Compliance Guide

 EU and Swiss nationals with UK settled or pre-settled status must evidence this through the Home Office’s online checking service (as below).
 Those with biometric permits and UK frontier worker permits will need to provide a share code for a digital Right to Work check.

-List B group 1 are those employees with limited time to live and work in the UK, and where repeat checks must take place on expiry of their leave.
-In order to constitute a valid Right to Work check and ensure a statutory defence for your organisation, you must hold on file a copy of their immigration status document with photo to show that the employee has the correct leave and can do the work in question.
-You must also hold a copy of a document showing NI number and name.
+List B group 1 are those employees with limited time to live and work in the UK, and where repeat checks need to take place on expiry of their leave.
+In order to constitute a valid Right to Work check and ensure a statutory excuse for your organisation, you should hold on file a copy of their immigration status document with photo to show that the employee has the correct leave and can do the work in question.
+You should also hold a copy of a document showing NI number and name.

-List B group 2 are those visa holder employees, with limited time to live and work in the UK, where repeat checks must take place every six months.
-Alongside the usual documents, employers must also retain for this group: Positive Verification Note issued by UKVI alone or with: Certificate of Application to a non-EEA family member or EEA national / Switzerland that is less than 6 months old or; Application Registration Card permitting employment in question.
+List B group 2 are those visa holder employees with limited time to live and work in the UK, where repeat checks need to take place every six months.
+Alongside the usual documents, employers should also retain for this group: Positive Verification Note issued by UKVI alone or with: Certificate of Application to a non-EEA family member or EEA national / Switzerland that is less than 6 months old or; Application Registration Card permitting employment in question.

 2. Right to Work Step 2 – Check